Vyral/base-template/_posts/2020-03-23-the-latest-on-mortgage-rates.md

   https://vyralmarketing.s3.amazonaws.com/Manny+Gomes/Videos/2020/The+Latest+on+Mortgage+Rates.mp4
 pullquote: >-
-  Once the government earmarks funds for the purchase of mortgage-backed securities … we’ll see rates improve.
+  Once the government earmarks funds for the purchase of mortgage-backed securities, we’ll see rates improve.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false